ProfAkymbo/kubernetes/README.md

 sudo kubectl get pods –all-namespaces
 ```

-# Note that i encountered the error bellow
+# Note that i encountered the error below
 ![image](kubeadm-init-error.PNG)
 and i debugged it with [This](https://forum.linuxfoundation.org/discussion/862825/kubeadm-init-error-cri-v1-runtime-api-is-not-implemented)